kubevela/kubevela.github.io/versioned_docs/version-v1.5/how-to/dashboard/config/helm-repo.md

 ![config](../../../resources/helm-config.jpg)

+If your helm repo's certificate is self-signed, you can set the `caFile` field with your own certificate.

 ## Use the helm repo

 You can follow the [application creation guide](../application/create-application) to create a helm type application in project `default`. eg: